-With growing frustration at the hurdles facing Australians wanting to make a difference, Donnie established Project Australia.
-Through pro-bono consultancy, the organisation has helped more than 150 not-for-profit projects start, scale and sustain their work.
-As the organisation’s lead consultant, Donnie’s ability to provide valuable advice grew through the experience of organizing the Great Australian Bike ride (raising AUD $250,000 for mental health research) and assembling a directory of over 500 community passions and skills in his hometown of Brooklyn.
+Believing that additional supportive structures could help fellow Australians seeking to make a difference, Donnie established Project Australia.
+Through pro-bono consultancy, the organisation has helped more than 160 not-for-profit projects start, scale and sustain their work.
+As the organisation’s lead consultant, Donnie’s ability to provide valuable advice grew through his organizing the Great Australian Bike ride (raising AUD $250,000 for mental health research) and assembling a directory of over 500 community passions and skills in his hometown of Brooklyn.

 Continuing an early interest in world affairs, Donnie taught English and mathematics in South Korea, was a journalist at the World Social Forum in Kenya, and obtained a Ph.D. in international development, assessing nanotechnology’s implications for global equality.
 This resulted in an invitation from the Assistant Secretary General of the United Nations to present at a UNIDO Expert Group Meeting, the translation of his research into multiple languages, the publishing of two books: Nanotechnology and Global Equality and Nanotechnology and Global Sustainability and honorary appointment as a full professor at the age of 31.
 With his doctoral research sparking a passion for sustainability economics, Donnie co-founded the Post Growth Institute, and led the development of Post Growth Consulting, the (En)Rich List, the Post Growth Challenge, the Post Growth Alliance (with a collective social media reach of 3 million), and Free Money Day: an international event, now spanning 31 countries, where people hand out their own money to complete strangers, asking them to pass half on to someone else.
 Most recently, he has established Cascades Hub: a start-up space for social innovators to develop not-for-profit businesses and projects that benefit Southern Oregon communities and beyond.